Right Column

 (2) Occupational therapy practitioners shall obtain informed consent from clients involved in research activities and indicate in the medical record that they have fully informed the client of potential risks and outcomes.

-(3) Occupational therapy practitioners shall respect the client's right to refuse professional services or involvement in research or educational activities.
+(3) Occupational therapy practitioners shall respect the client's right to refuse professional services.

 (4) Occupational therapy practitioners shall maintain patient confidentiality unless otherwise mandated by local, state or federal regulations.